A close up of groom and bride holding hands with champagne on their wedding day

 4. DECIDE YOUR OVERALL THEME

-The next step on your wedding checklist is to finalise the look and feel of your special day — use your wedding mood board as a starting point.
+The next step on your wedding checklist is to finalise the look and feel of your special day.
+This will then influence future conversations with your vendors and suppliers.
+Use your wedding mood board as a starting point.
 Share your ideas and thoughts on the colour palette and overall design for a cohesive and visually appealing wedding atmosphere.
-This sets the tone for décor, attire, and other essential elements.
+This sets the tone for the décor and attire, but if you wish, it can also effect every decision you make, from your menu to your music choices too.

 10 months to go — 3 key tasks